Green Tea In Pregnancy: 6 Benefits And 3 Side Effects

 Green tea is an excellent source of antioxidants, called polyphenols, which help in preventing cell damage in the body.
 Therefore, regular consumption of green tea can regulate blood pressure (8).

-2. Keeps blood sugar under control:
+2. Keeps blood sugar under control

-Some of the compounds in green tea can modify glucose levels by controlling the sugar levels in the body, thus benefitting gestational health.
+Some of the compounds in green tea can modify glucose levels by controlling the sugar levels in the body, thus benefiting gestational health.
 Green tea is also helpful if suffering from gestational diabetesiA form of diabetes that develops during pregnancy when blood glucose levels are elevated (9).
 Talk to your doctor if you are concerned about your blood sugar levels or have gestational diabetes.

-3. Protects against dental issues:
+3. Protects against dental issues

 Green tea protects against dental issues